Darwin T. Turner Scholars Program

 Students invited to apply for the Darwin T. Turner Scholars Program are asked to provide a statement/respond to essay questions on their diversity and/or leadership experiences.
 These responses are carefully reviewed by a committee of faculty, staff, and alumni representatives from across the university.
-Final decisions regarding scholarship recipients are made by Mid-March.
+Final decisions regarding scholarship recipients are made by Mid-February.
 Only applicants who have been accepted into the program will be notified of their application status via email.

 Scholarship Requirements & Awards

 The Darwin T. Turner Scholarship covers the following:

 - 8 semesters of in-state tuition

 Note: Students not eligible for in-state tuition rates are responsible for their non-resident surcharges that are not covered by the Turner award, and all scholars must meet the undergraduate scholarship policy.